lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 <b>Peter</b>

 Peter did not want Jesus crucified.
-I suggest that Satan’s temptation of Peter noted in the OP, while it may have been designed by Satan to play on Jesus’ love for His closest disciples, was particularly geared towards tearing down Peter himself.
+I suggest that Satan’s temptation of Peter noted in the OP, while it may have been designed by Satan to play on Jesus’ love for His closest disciples, was particularly geared towards <b>tearing down Peter himself</b><label for="reasons" class="margin-toggle sidenote-number"></label><span class="sidenote">Satan's mind-sets</span>.
 As noted by Jesus:

 > <i>Simon, Simon, behold, Satan hath desired to have you, that he may sift you as wheat: (Luke 22:31)</i>

 Satan would have loved to see Peter:

 •   Lose faith in Jesus and apostatize OR
 •   Go all the way the other direction and get himself killed at the same time as Jesus

 But of course Satan was attacking Jesus at the same time.
 Like Dumbledore's trust in Snape (over and against the arrogant blindness of Voldemort), Jesus knew who Peter was and what he would ultimately be able to do: